 These standards draw from a synergy of a high level of technical expertise and a long history of experience.
 The tank standards benefit owner/operators by providing the perspective and experience of other companies.
 Small companies gain expertise that would not be practically available otherwise.
 All companies benefit from proactively following industry standards developed using API's consensus process.

-Active members, thank you for attending the API 2016 Spring Refining Equipment Standards Meeting.
+Thank you for attending the API 2019 Spring Refining and Equipment Standards Meeting.